 In Kent, there are more than 4,000 bridges and structures.
 We own and maintain about 2,800 of these.
-The rest are the responsibility of others, for example Network Rail or the Highways Agency.
+The rest are the responsibility of others, for example Network Rail or National Highways.

 Bridge owners have overall responsibility for their structures, including carrying out day to day inspections and organising any maintenance.

 There are 3 main types of maintenance we carry out:

 - operational maintenance - essential for the safe use and operation of a structure

 - routine maintenance - to combat normal wear and tear and protect the structure over time